bbulkow/FastLED-idf/README.md

 #pragma GCC diagnostic push
 #pragma GCC diagnostic ignored "-Wclass-memaccess"
 ```

 https://stackoverflow.com/questions/3378560/how-to-disable-gcc-warnings-for-a-few-lines-of-code

-After looking a bit, it doesn't seem non-sensible to remove all the memmoves and turn them into
+After looking a bit, it doesn't seem unreasonable to remove all the memmoves and turn them into
 loops.
 It's been done in other places of the code.
 Otherwise, one could say "IF GCC8" or something
 similar, because I bet it really does matter on smaller systems.
 Maybe even on this one.

 There is a menuconfig to turn off new warnings introduced from GCC6 to GCC8.

-The other thing is to cast these somehow to void.
+The other thing is to cast these to void, but ewww.
+Anyone who uses C++ on an embedded system
+should go whole hog.

 ## Don't use C

 Had a main.c , and FastLED.h includes nothing but C++.
 Therefore, all the source files
 that include FastLED have to be using the C++ compiler, and ESP-IDF has the standard rules
 for using C for C and CPP for CPP because it's not like they are subsets or something.

+## message about no hardware SPI pins defined

+Let's track down whether they are using or are not?
+And what about the RMI stuff?